 Play with Us!

 KlezKidz welcomes instrumentalists of all ages and stages who can read sheet music.
-KidsChorus welcomes young singers ages 8 and up who love to sing, perform and don’t necessarily read sheet music.
+KidsChorus welcomes young singers ages 8 and up who love to sing, perform, and don’t necessarily read sheet music.
 There is no audition process for KlezKidz or KidsChorus, and TBA membership is not required to participate.

-KlezKidz perform at Temple Beth Am for Simchat Torah, Chanukah, andPurim as well as out in the community at the University Village chanukiah lighting, Kline Galland Home’s December birthdays party, the Northwest Folklife Festival, and a Farmer’s Market or two.
-Rehearsals happen 8-10 Sundays a year in TBA’s sanctuary.
+KlezKidz perform at Temple Beth Am for Simchat Torah, Chanukah, andPurim as well as out in the community at the University Village Chanukah lighting, Kline Galland Home’s December birthdays party, and Northwest Folklife Festival as well as a Farmer’s Market or two.
+Rehearsals happen 8-10 Sundays a year in TBA’s Sanctuary.